-This work was supported in part by the NIH (Grant P41 GM103545-18).
-Additional support comes from the Intel Parallel Computing Centers Program.
 The authors wish to thank Patrick Moran from NASA Ames for providing the LandingGear dataset, Juha Jaykka and Paul Shellard from the Stephen Hawking Center for Theoretical Cosmology for use of their COSMOS data.
-We would also like to thank Paul Navrátil from TACC for the use of Stampede2 and the reviewers for the feedback.
+The authors would also like to thank the Texas Advanced Computing Center and Paul Navrátil for the use of Stampede2, and the reviewers for their useful feedback.